Montréal–Mirabel International Airport: Architecture and layout

 Mirabel was designed to be eventually expanded to six runways and six terminal buildings, with a separate STOLport also planned.
 The expansion was supposed to occur in a number of phases and be completed by 2000, with the expectation of serving at least 60 million passengers by the year 2025.
 However, the airport never got beyond the first phase of construction, and by October 2005 runway 11/29 was closed leaving only runway 06/24 operational.
 In December 2009 runway 11/29 reopened with a length of 8800 ft and in April 2012 was restored to its 12000 ft length.

-From the furthest reach of the parking lot to the airplane seat, one could walk as little as 200 m.
-A train station was also built in the basement for the planned TRRAMM Commuter rail service by Société de transport de Montréal (CTCUM), right below the main passenger concourse (and more recently Agence métropolitaine de transport, successor to CTCUM, had planned to extend the Saint-Jérôme line to the airport.)
+From the farthest reach of the parking lot to the airplane seat, one could walk as little as 200 m.
+A train station was also built in the basement for the planned TRRAMM commuter rail service by Société de transport de Montréal (CTCUM), right below the main passenger concourse (and more recently Agence métropolitaine de transport, successor to CTCUM, had planned to extend the Saint-Jérôme line to the airport.).

 The airport was designed by architects Papineau Gérin-Lajoie Le Blanc, who met at McGill's School of Architecture in the 1950s (under the tutelage of John Bland), founded their company in 1960, and parted ways in 1973 before the airport opened its doors after Papineau and another architect, Gordon Buchanan Edwards, left the firm.
 Mirabel's terminal carried over the bureau's award-winning Expo 67 Quebec pavilion design.
 A minimalist dark glass box sitting on top of a concrete bunker housing maintenance services, the terminal was hailed as an architectural triumph when it first opened.